TimeeaBB/cpp-beginner-project/README.md

-# C-project-begginer
+# C-project-beginner
-A begginer project that can help others with simple math
+A beginner project that can help others with simple math